psaylor/psaylor_6107_proj1/README.md

 ===
 put all of state handling logic in Life and then have only the view handled in Board? sounds like good use of MVC, b

+might be inefficient for life.js to not maintain the state of the board, but it does separate the rules from the representation of the board and display